Help and support with payments

 If we have charged you more than we have spent, the surplus/credit will be offset against the following years’ service charges to reduce them.
 If we charged you less than we spent, then the deficit/shortfall will be added on to your service charges for the following year.
 This means customers will only ever pay the actual costs we incur for providing the service; no profit can be made through service charges.

 We are required to send customers with variable service charges, a breakdown of the service charge account each year.
-This is normally issued in September of each year and will set out the comparison between the costs incurred for the services received, compared to the service charges applied, setting out any difference.
+This is normally issued in September or March of each year and will set out the comparison between the costs incurred for the services received, compared to the service charges applied, setting out any difference.

 If you are unhappy with the delivery of the service you are paying for, please contact your neighbourhood coach in the first instance.